vmtk/SlicerExtension-VMTK/Docs/StenosisMeasurement3D.md

      - stenosis degree by volume
      - lesion volume per cm
      - stenosis per cm.
  - A cache of the enclosed lumen is used for faster subsequent processing.
 It is transparently invalidated on many events.
-However, Undo/Redo operations, whether in the 'Segment editor' or application-wide, are not detected.
+However, Undo/Redo operations in the 'Segment editor' are not detected.
 In such circumstances, the cache *must* be explicitly cleared, either using the provided menu action or by changing any input node back and forth.
+As for the tube, any modified event invalidates the cache.